dev-0x0/Ethereum-based-Rating-and-Review/README.md

 A Blockchain-based Rating & Review Management System for E-commerce
 -------------------------------------------------------------------

-This project was undertaken during my final year of a degree in Computer Science.
+This project was undertaken as part of the final year project of my degree in Computer Science.

 Here is a link to my full report on the project: https://drive.google.com/file/d/1JRa_KihH4Gopo4p28SmSYopL7iruWvSe/view?usp=sharing